The History of Bees, Maja Lunde

-The novel follows 3 very different characters from 3 very different times, exploring the intricate relationship between them, their family and of course, bees.
+The History of Bees follows three very different characters from three very different times, exploring the intricate relationship between them, their family and of course, bees.

 William, a 19th century English biologist and seed merchant, is desperate to make a name (and some money) for himself and his family.
 He sets about inventing a new hive that will facilitate both the study of bees and the harvest of honey.

 George, a modern-day American beekeeper, faces the very real threat of industrial farming practices.
 Pesticides, monoculture, climate change, not to mention a son who would perhaps prefer a career in creative writing than the traditional craft of apiculture.

 Tao, a human pollinator, toils for hours on end to pollinate the fruit trees of a near-future China.
 Bee extinction exacerbated the already dire global situation and led to the Collapse.
 Her struggle for a better future for her son will have wider repercussions than she could ever imagine.